Review – Topaz Sharpen AI

 The sharpness and focus of an image is most noticeable when you view it at 100%.
 For images viewed on smartphones and tablets, the sharpness (or lack of) will not be as evident.

 The beauty of Topaz Sharpen AI is the Artificial Intelligence used to apply sharpening with-in the image.
-The software is able to detect the difference between detail and noise, and apply sharpening based on three different AI models – Sharpen, Stabilize & Focus.
-It can improve sharpness with handheld night, or shallow depth of field shots.
+The software is able to detect the difference between detail and noise, and apply sharpening based on three different AI models – Motion Blur, Out of Focus, & Too Soft.
+It can improve sharpness with handheld night or shallow depth of field shots.
+They have also added a slider to add Grain to your image which can make your image look a little more natural.

 Please Note: we have not tested all the plug-ins that are available for Sharpening, so there may be other apps that will give you a similar result.